Total Station Survey - Everything You Need to Know

 How to use a Total Station?

-A Use of total station in surveying is a valuable piece of equipment that almost all surveyors should use.
+Using a total station in surveying is a valuable piece of equipment that almost all surveyors should use.
 A total station comprises a telescope, computer, and reflector.
 The telescope aligns with a target, while the Electronic Distance Measurement (EDM) calculates the distance by sending a laser beam and measuring its reflection time.
 It includes an electronic theodolite for horizontal and vertical angle measurements.

 The total station survey procedure then involves computer processing data from both instruments, facilitating user access.
 Some models store data internally for easy transfer to external devices.
 Certain total stations connect with GPS receivers for enhanced survey accuracy, ideal for extensive projects.